 Gender & Diversity

-We address issues related to gender, diversity and equal opportunities across the Human Brain Project.
+We addressed issues related to gender, diversity and equal opportunities across the Human Brain Project.
 Gender mainstreaming and diversity management are cross cutting issues that are relevant to achieving objectives in all Work Packages.
-We are responsible for fostering equal opportunities in the HBP community, for example through activities and measures related to leadership culture and career development.
-We contribute to the integration of diversity dimensions in Human Brain Project research.
-Gender and Diversity aspects of collaboration and in research content are reflected and addressed via a dedicated task as well as the Diversity and Equal Opportunities Committee (DEOC).
+We are responsible for fostering equal opportunities in the brain research and Human Brain Project community, for example through activities and measures related to leadership culture and career development.
+We contributed to the integration of diversity dimensions in Human Brain Project research.
+Gender and Diversity aspects of collaboration and in research content were reflected and addressed via a dedicated task as well as the Diversity and Equal Opportunities Committee (DEOC).

 Diversity and Gender Equality